bdalldorf/BinaryToTextUtility/README.md

 # Binary To Text Utility

-A Simple library for converting Text to Binary and Binary to Text
+A simple library for converting text to binary and binary to text